vardhan341/api-docs/rest-api/crm/opportunitytype.md

 {% api-method-path-parameters %}
 {% api-method-parameter name="Id" type="integer" required=true %}
-The id of the subscribergroup to update
+The id of the opportunitytype to update
 {% endapi-method-parameter %}
 {% endapi-method-path-parameters %}